alvarosabu/pnpm-monorepo/README.md

 - [Pnpm workspaces](https://pnpm.io/workspaces) 📦
 - [Changesets flow](https://github.com/changesets/changesets) for releasing 🎉
 - Automatic changelog generation with [conventional-changelog](https://github.com/conventional-changelog/conventional-changelog)
-- Github actions for automatic versioning and publish to npm
+- Github actions for automatic versioning and publish to npm.

 ## You can help me keep working on this project 💚